-Marvel films are not high cinema but they accomplish exactly what they set out to and that is enough for me.
+Marvel films are not high cinema but they accomplish exactly what they set out to.
 Captain Marvel is no different in this regard.
 It’s an origin story for Carol Danvers (Captain Marvel).
 It’s full of exposition, action scenes, comedic moments, heart, and MCU world-building.
 It is perfectly adequate in accomplishing its goals.

 If this sounds like I didn’t like the movie, that’s too bad.
 It was fine.
-I laughed plenty – there were some characters that were unexpectedly very funny.
-And the big moment where our protagonist comes into her own is handled very well.
+I laughed plenty – some characters were unexpectedly very funny.
+And the big moment where our protagonist comes into her own is handled well.

 Captain Marvel is a solid, if unspectacular addition to the MCU.